lvphj/epydemiology/README.md

 Python function to read data from a named cell range in an Excel workbook.

 #### Description
+This function can be used to import data from a named range in a Microsoft Excel workbook.
+The function receives the full path and filename of the Excel document, together with the name of the named cell range of interest, and returns the data as a Pandas dataframe.

 #### Function parameters
+**phjExcelPathAndFilename**
+The full path and filename of the Microsoft Excel workbook.

+**phjExcelCellRangeName**
+The name of the cell range of interest.
+It is import to ensure that the name range only occurs once in the workbook.

+**phjDatetimeFormat** (default = "%Y-%m-%d %H:%M:%S")
+The datatime format that will be used to interpret columns containing date (and time) data.

+**phjMissingValue** (default = "missing")
+A string or code that is used to indicate a missing value.

+**phjHeaderRow** (default = False)

+**phjPrintResults** (default = False)

 #### Exceptions raised